dotnet/docs-aspire/docs/whats-new/preview-4.md

 var builder = DistributedApplication.CreateBuilder(args);

 builder.AddProject<Projects.WebApplication1>("api")
-       .WithEndpoint("http", e => e.IsProxied = false);
+       .ExcludeLaunchProfile()
+       .WithEndpoint(scheme: "http", hostPort: 5000, isProxied: false);

 builder.Build().Run();
 ```

-The above example will disable the proxy for the http endpoint defined in the launch profile.
-This means that the application will be responsible for managing the port and ensuring that it is available when the application starts.
+The above example will disable the launch profile and add a proxy-less endpoint.
+The orchestrator will not create a proxy and the application's port will be the only port in use.
+In this mode, replicas are not supported.

 ## Azure